dblockil42/UsingF28379D_ForMechatronics/README.md

 You can find these classes and all the rest of the classes that use the Grainger College of Engineering Control Systems Lab at http://coecsl.ece.illinois.edu

 I have created a YouTube channel that has parts of my SE423 and ME461 lectures describing how to use/program the TMS320F28379D processor.
-Please visit https://www.youtube.com/watch?v=pqUko_UUdbc&list=PL-l3usZMjrdI7pazXXURZ83wFKBJd2WC6&index=1
+Please visit [Dan Block YouTube Channel] (https://www.youtube.com/watch?v=pqUko_UUdbc&list=PL-l3usZMjrdI7pazXXURZ83wFKBJd2WC6&index=1)

 This is a picture and link to a final project that one of the students taking ME461 created.
 [![Product Name Screen Shot][product-screenshot]](https://www.hackster.io/yixiaol2/control-segbot-with-tv-remote-98b02c)